 It’s been a long time since you could sleep in like that.
 Ironically, you are more tired than ever.
 You can fall asleep on the couch after dinner, but by the time you’ve laid down in bed, the sleepiness is gone.
 Something just isn’t adding up.
 Why does restful sleep get more elusive the older we get?
-We spoke with Joyce Lee-Iannotti, MD, a neurologist and sleep specialist at Banner Health in Phoenix, Arizona to get some tips for better sleep as we age.
+We spoke with Joyce Lee-Iannotti, MD, a neurologist and sleep specialist with Banner Brain & Spine to get some tips for better sleep as we age.

 “The older you get, the less sleep you need,” said Dr. Lee-Iannotti.
 “Not only are young kids growing and developing new skills every day.
 They are also playing from dawn to dusk.
 It’s no surprise that they would need several more hours of sleep than an adult.”
 Dr. Lee-Iannotti explained that adults (age 18 to 64) need about 7-9 hours of sleep per night.
 Surprisingly, studies have shown that seniors (age 65+) may need an hour less.
 However, it is still very important to obtain adequate amounts of sleep on a consistent basis regardless of your age, as sleep deficiency can have harmful health consequences.